robertrossmann/vscode-remedy/readme.md

 Go to the [Marketplace][marketplace-link] and install the theme from there.
 Alternatively, open the Extensions view in VS Code and search for `@id:robertrossmann.remedy`.

+## Language support

+Most languages should provide reasonably well-defined colouring, though due to the TextMate grammars not really using a standardised way of tokenising the code there might be slight deviations (ie. some parts of code will have generic white-ish colour or language tokens will not be italicised).
+The following languages have been manually tweaked to provide best experience:

+- C / C++
+- C#
+- Go
+- HTML & CSS & Less
+- Java
+- JavaScript & React
+- JSON
+- Make
+- Markdown
+- PHP
+- Shell
+- TypeScript & React
+- YAML

 ## Screenshots

 ### UI